dominictristram/spotirip/README.md

 Record the track currently playing - no command line parameter, eg:
 `python3 spotirip.py`

+When the script is run the track will restart and be recorded.
+Files are written to ~/Music/spotirip/

+# History
 Based on [code by Bart Simons](https://bartsimons.me/ripping-spotify-songs-on-macos/)

 I have made the following changes: